Olivia Rodrigo: 2015–2019: Career beginnings and acting

-In 2015, at age twelve, Rodrigo made her acting debut portraying the lead role of Grace Thomas in the direct-to-video film An American Girl: Grace Stirs Up Success.
-She attended Dorothy McElhinney Middle School in Murrieta for a year, until moving to Los Angeles after landing an acting role in Disney Channel's Bizaardvark in 2016; she was homeschooled from then until her graduation in 2021.
+In 2015, at age 12, Rodrigo made her acting debut, in the lead role of Grace Thomas in the direct-to-video film An American Girl: Grace Stirs Up Success.
+She attended Dorothy McElhinney Middle School in Murrieta for a year, then moved to Los Angeles after landing an acting role in Disney Channel's Bizaardvark in 2016; she was homeschooled from then until graduating in 2021.
 Starring as the character Paige Olvera, a guitarist, she played the role for three seasons.

 In February 2019, she was cast in the starring role of Nini Salazar-Roberts on the Disney+ series High School Musical: The Musical: The Series, which premiered in November of that year.
-Rodrigo was praised for her performance, with Joel Keller from Decider describing her as "especially magnetic".
+Rodrigo was praised for her performance, with Joel Keller of Decider calling her "especially magnetic".
 For the series, Rodrigo wrote and performed the promotional single "All I Want", released in November 2019.
 She left the show at the end of its third season to focus on her music career.